rilutham/rilutham.github.io/_posts/2016-02-26-how-to-import-data-from-excel-to-mysql.md

 ---
 layout: post
-title:  Export Data From Excel to MariaDB/ MySQL.
+title:  Import Data From Excel to MySQL/ MariaDB.
 date:   2016-02-26 14:40
+modified: 2016-08-07 01:28
 categories: data maria mysql excel
 tags: [mariadb, phpmyadmin, excel, migration]
-excerpt: "How to export data from Excel to SQL database (MariaDB/ MySQL)."
+excerpt: "How to import data from Excel to MySQL/ MariaDB using LOAD DATA INFILE command."
 comments: true
 ---

-Suppose we have a table called `invitees` in `event-2016` database.
+Suppose we have a table called `invitees` in `event_2016` database.
 The `invitees` table structure is as follows.

 {% highlight MySQL %}
-> USE event-2016;
+> USE event_2016;
 > DESC invitees;
 +----------------+------------------+------+-----+---------------------+----------------+
 | Field          | Type             | Null | Key | Default             | Extra          |